Organised Crime, Captured Politicians and the Allocation of Public Resources

 85 Pages Posted: 25 Feb 2018 Last revised: 11 Oct 2021

-What is the impact of organised crime on the allocation of public resources and on tax collection?
-This paper studies the consequences of collusion between members of criminal organisations and politicians in Italian local governments.
-In order to capture the presence of organised crime, we exploit the staggered enforcement of a national law allowing the dissolution of a municipal government upon evidence of collusion between elected officials and the mafia.
-We measure the consequences of this collusion by using newly collected data on public spending, local taxes and elected politicians at the local level.
-Difference-in-differences estimates reveal that infiltrated local governments spend more on average for construction and waste management, less for municipal police, and collect fewer taxes for waste and garbage.
-In addition, we uncover key elements of local elections associated with mafia-government collusion.
+What is the impact of collusion between members of criminal organisations and politicians on local public finances, in contexts in which organised crime is well-rooted?
+This paper addresses this question by focusing on local governments of Southern Italy, over the period 1998-2016.
+In order to capture the presence of organised crime, we exploit the enforcement of a national law allowing the dissolution of a municipal government upon evidence of collusion between elected officials and the mafia.
+We measure the consequences of this infiltration of mafia groups within local governments by using data on local public finances at the municipality level.
+Difference-in-differences estimates reveal that captured municipalities commit on average more resources for investments in construction and waste management and are less effective in collecting taxes for waste and garbage.
+This indicates that organise crime groups exploit the collusion with local politicians in order to distort the allocation of public resources towards key sectors of strategic interest for the criminal business.

 JEL Classification: K42, H72, D72